BlueJay909/runex/README.md

 ## Testing

+The goal of this program is to mimic 100% the `.gitignore` logic, so we need a way of testing that.

+The initial tests during development were written with AI in an unreliable way (you will find them under the `tests` directory) and were a pain to maintain.

+So now, there is a single test file that actually matters, it is: `tests/suite_test.py`

+This, will read and execute against `codetext`'s json output, multiple test cases, written and evaluated by a human, found in a specific dedicated folder.

-Testing is so important, the initial tests i wrote with AI and are a pain to maintain, so there is a json test suite that will enable everyone to just submit actually humane tested test cases that then we can just run to make this implementation bulletproof, the tests are as follows:
+This will enable **you** to just submit truly tested cases to which the expected git behavior is known, this way we can just make this implementation bulletproof.

+The test format goes as follows:

 ex, t_00.json